Milton Friedman: A Theory of the Consumption Function

-The Permanent Income Hypothesis faces some criticism, mainly from Keynesian economists.
+The permanent income hypothesis faces some criticism, mainly from Keynesian economists.
 The primary criticism of the hypothesis is based on a lack of liquidity constraints.

 Capitalism and Freedom

 His book Capitalism and Freedom, inspired by a series of lectures he gave at Wabash College, brought him national and international attention outside academia.
 It was published in 1962 by the University of Chicago Press and consists of essays that used non-mathematical economic models to explore issues of public policy.
 It sold over 400,000 copies in the first eighteen years and more than half a million since 1962.
 Capitalism and Freedom was translated into eighteen languages.
 Friedman talks about the need to move to a classically liberal society, that free markets would help nations and individuals in the long-run and fix the efficiency problems currently faced by the United States and other major countries of the 1950s and 1960s.
 He goes through the chapters specifying an issue in each respective chapter from the role of government and money supply to social welfare programs to a special chapter on occupational licensure.
-Friedman concludes Capitalism and Freedom with his "classical liberal" stance that government should stay out of matters that do not need and should only involve itself when absolutely necessary for the survival of its people and the country.
+Friedman concludes Capitalism and Freedom with his "classical liberal" stance that government should stay out of matters that do not need it and should only involve itself when absolutely necessary for the survival of its people and the country.
 He recounts how the best of a country's abilities come from its free markets while its failures come from government intervention.